Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Constrained inverse problems

 While the constrained formulation~\ref{eq:constrained-fwi} offers clear benefits for deterministic inversion, the core challenge is that it is unclear how to systematically incorporate such constraints into a Bayesian inference framework.
 The standard Bayesian approach of equation~\ref{eq:neg-log-posterior} operates exclusively in the reduced space, evaluating $\mathcal{F}_i(\bm{m}) = \bm{P}\bm{A}(\bm{m})^{-1}\bm{b}_i$ and implicitly enforcing exact constraint satisfaction at every posterior evaluation.
 Critically, this reduced-space formulation produces a posterior distribution that is highly nonlinear in the model parameters $\bm{m}$, because the forward map $\mathcal{F}_i$ inherits the full nonlinearity of the PDE solve.
 As demonstrated by \citet{FangEtAl2018}, this nonlinearity manifests as spurious local modes in the negative log-posterior landscape---modes that do not correspond to physically meaningful solutions but arise as artifacts of the tight coupling between model and wavefields in the reduced formulation.
 These spurious modes severely hinder both optimization (which may converge to a local minimum rather than the global MAP estimate) and sampling (which requires either traversing high-energy barriers between modes or running impractically long Markov chains).

-Two common strategies for handling the constraint each come with significant drawbacks.
-The first is to relax the hard constraint into a soft penalty \citep{vanLeeuwenHerrmann2013, vanLeeuwenHerrmann2016}, replacing the wave equation by an additive term $\frac{\mu}{2}\|\bm{A}(\bm{m})\bm{u}_i - \bm{b}_i\|_2^2$ in the objective.
+A common strategy for handling the constraint is to relax it into a soft penalty \citep{vanLeeuwenHerrmann2013, vanLeeuwenHerrmann2016}, replacing the wave equation by an additive term $\frac{\mu}{2}\|\bm{A}(\bm{m})\bm{u}_i - \bm{b}_i\|_2^2$ in the objective.
 As shown by \citet{FangEtAl2018}, for an appropriate choice of the penalty parameter, the resulting extended posterior has fewer modes than the reduced formulation, because the relaxation breaks the tight nonlinear coupling between $\bm{m}$ and the data.
 However, the accuracy of the solution depends critically on the penalty parameter $\mu$: too small, and the wave equation is not sufficiently enforced; too large, and the problem recovers the multimodal landscape of the reduced formulation.
 Crucially, for the posterior samples to be physically meaningful, the constraint must eventually be satisfied to high accuracy---a soft penalty alone offers no guarantee of this.
-The second strategy is reparameterization: eliminating the wavefields by substituting $\bm{u}_i = \bm{A}(\bm{m})^{-1}\bm{b}_i$, which implicitly satisfies the constraint.
-This is the reduced-space approach, and while it removes the need to handle the constraint explicitly, it tightly couples $\bm{m}$ and $\bm{u}_i$, producing the highly multimodal posterior described above and making sampling significantly more challenging.

-To reap the benefits of the full-space formulation---where the constraint is only approximately satisfied in early iterations, with accuracy dialed in progressively---while avoiding both the multimodality of the reduced formulation and the limitations of a fixed-penalty approach, we propose a dual-space approach based on the augmented Lagrangian.
-By introducing Lagrange multipliers (dual variables), we derive a formulation that naturally balances data fidelity, prior information, and constraint enforcement, enabling posterior sampling without requiring exact constraint satisfaction at each step.
+To reap the benefits of the full-space formulation, we propose a dual-space approach based on the AL. By introducing Lagrange multipliers (dual variables), we derive a formulation that naturally balances data fidelity, prior information, and constraint enforcement, enabling posterior sampling without requiring exact constraint satisfaction at each step.
 The key advantage over a fixed penalty is that the multiplier updates provide a principled mechanism for progressively tightening the constraint, so that the extended posterior converges to the true posterior regardless of the initial penalty choice.